 Act 4: Organic Futures

 - The Next Generation.
 Severine Fleming, founder of the Greenhorns, leads a tour to: Paul & Elizabeth Kaiser, no-till farmers; and Grange Farm School, where Severine and Ruthie King dialogue about passing organic land to the next generation.
 We visit ALBA Institute which trains Latino farmworkers to be farmers; meet Javier Zamora who grows the best strawberries; and go to Sunol Ag Park, an urban edge farm.
 Fibershed founder Rebecca Burgess shows stockings dyed indigo with plants she grows; and eco-fashion pioneer Marci Zaroff takes organic cotton from hippie to hip.
 Our favorite story about the next generation expanding organic is Jacob Katz breeding salmon — “floodplain fatties” – in flooded rice fields.

-- Soil Will Save Us: about carbon farming and sequestering carbon dioxide from the atmosphere, where it is a problem, into the soil, where it is beneficial.
+- Soil Will Save Us: is about the best news on the planet: carbon farming and sequestering carbon dioxide from the atmosphere, where it is a problem, into the soil, where it is beneficial.
 This is a big breaking story, as yet unknown to most of the public.
 Not only is it a solution to climate change; it gives organic agriculture new purpose.
 John Wick and Jeffrey Creque of the Marin Carbon Project, who did the first scientific study, explain their experiments and the exciting results.
 Joe Morris of Morris Grassfed and Kelly Mulville of Paicines Ranch add grazing and rangeland components.
 It’s an amazing story, a fitting climax for the film, and we’re thrilled at the chance to tell it.

 - Beyond Organic: a chance for our interviewees to explore where organic is heading and what it all means.